ranfysvalle02/Interactive-RAG/blog.md

 ```
 ![DEMO - Remove source](./images/remove_sources.png)

-This blog post has provided a glimpse into the inner workings of our AI agent, showcasing its ability to learn and respond to user queries in an interactive manner.
+This demo has provided a glimpse into the inner workings of our AI agent, showcasing its ability to learn and respond to user queries in an interactive manner.
 We've witnessed how it seamlessly combines its internal knowledge base with real-time web search to deliver comprehensive and accurate information.
 The potential of this technology is vast, extending far beyond simple question-answering.
 None of this would be possible without the magic of the **Function Calling API**.

 ## Function Calling API Basics: Actions